turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 Writing code this way makes it more likely that we'll end up with abstractions that aren't vulnerable to breaking if implementation changes.

-For example, currently we are using Propublica to retrieve this data but this data used to be provided by an API called The Sunlight Foundation.
+For example, currently we are using Propublica to retrieve this data.
+But this data used to be provided by an API called "The Sunlight Foundation".
 Google also makes some of this data available through their Civics API.
-By deciding how we want to interface with these objects and classes (picking our destination) prior to implementing API calls (how we are going to get there) we make this view more robust and less brittle.
+By deciding how we want to interface with these objects and classes (picking our destination) prior to implementing API calls (how we are going to get there), we make this view more robust and less brittle.
 Imagine if we were parsing hashes here instead of objects.
 If the API changes, the keys of that hash likely change and this view suddenly stops working.
 We want to minimize the number of layers that need to change if we switch out our API.

-### Red, Green, Refactor
+### 2. Red, Green, Refactor

 We will also be using the Red, Green, Refactor technique.
 Red refers to a failing test, green refers to a passing test, and refactoring refers to making changes to improve code.
 We want to start with a failing test and then make it pass (red to green).
 We already did that step in the previous lesson.
 Then we make a refactor to improve the code.
 As we make that refactor, our test will most likely break, so our goal is for that refactor to end with our tests passing again.
 This way, we can use our tests to check our work every step along the way.
 We want to try to keep our refactors small and get back to green as often as possible to maintain our functionality.

-### Member Objects
+## Refactor: Member Objects

 Right now, our app does what it's supposed to do but it doesn’t FEEL GOOD.
 Specifically, our `index`action in the controller is long, violates SRP and MVC, isn't very abstract, the data isn't well encapsulated, and the logic that lives in it isn’t reusable.
 Time to refactor.